cockroachdb/docs/v2.1/orchestrate-cockroachdb-with-kubernetes-multi-cluster.md

 ## Step 3.
 Use the built-in SQL client

-1. Use the `client-secure.yaml` file to launch a pod and keep it running indefinitely, specifying the namespace and context of the Kubernetes cluster to run it in:
+1. Use the `client-secure.yaml` file to launch a pod and keep it running indefinitely, specifying the context of the Kubernetes cluster to run it in:

     {% include copy-clipboard.html %}
     ~~~ shell
-    $ kubectl create -f client-secure.yaml --namespace=<cluster-namespace> --context=<cluster-context>
+    $ kubectl create -f client-secure.yaml --context=<cluster-context>
     ~~~

     ~~~